Purchasing Terms & Conditions

 The email subject line MUST include: Business Name, Purchase Order Number, and PA Code.

 All invoices must reference the Purchase Order Number, PA Code, Vendor Name, and Remit To address.

-If you wish to send by mail, please send in duplicate (one marked ORIGINAL) to: The Pennsylvania State University, Purchasing Services, 101 Procurement Services Building, University Park, PA 16802-1004 (unless otherwise specified) the day shipments are made.
+If you wish to send by mail, please send the original invoice to: The Pennsylvania State University, Purchasing Services, 101 Procurement Services Building, University Park, PA 16802-1004 (unless otherwise specified) the day shipments are made.
 Individual invoices will be issued for each shipment and each order.

 7. SHIP TO - Please ensure Ship To address reflected on Purchase Order and Purchase Order Number are on packing slip and label.